CodeWithJV/holochain-challenge-4/README.md

 </details>

+The behaviour change will be subtle but important.
+Now when a room is created and you click on the joined rooms icon in the top right of the UI the room will show up.

 ## Sending and receiving remote signals from other Agents

 In our app we can create chatrooms, join them, and send messages to other Agents inside them.
 However every time a chatroom is created or a new message is sent, we have to manually refresh the window to view the new changes.

+Try and create and join rooms from both your agents and chat with each other.
+You'll need to refresh the page a lot, which is lame.
+Let's make it better.

 In this section we will use remote signals create a live update on each client when a new message is sent to a chatroom.